korkmazkadir/kvstore/README.md

-# tuple-space
+# kvstore
-An example tuple space implementation in golang for educational purposes.
+An example key-value store implementation in golang for educational purposes.